Discover Maine Best Scholarships

-Casting a net for scholarships for Maine can help permanent residents of “Vacationland” get their claws on free tuition money.
+Casting a net for scholarships for Maine Colleges online or in person can help permanent residents of “Vacationland” get their claws on free tuition money.
 Located in northern New England as the 41st most populous state, Maine is inhabited by over 1.32 million people.
 College students may be attracted to Maine’s small-town atmosphere, superb seafood, Atlantic beaches, and beautiful landmarks like Acadia National Park.
 Mainers also choose from 28 diverse schools, including Husson University, Bowdoin College, Maine College of Art, Bangor Theological Seminary, and Saint Joseph’s College.
 In fact, the University of Maine in Orono was ranked America’s 99th top public school by the USNWR.
 From the Down East to the Southern Coast, these Maine scholarships can keep you from sinking in loan debt.

 1. Albert “Pete” Gagne Memorial Scholarship

 The Calumet Educational & Literary Foundation, Inc. started the Albert “Pete” Gagne Memorial Scholarship for $1,300 to honor the late president of Gagne & Son Concrete Blocks.
 It gives preference to Augusta teens who are the sons or daughters of company employees and Le Club Calumet members.
 Until April 15th, applicants can submit their Student Aid Report, transcript, personal statement, and recommendation letter to P.O.
 Box 2085.

 • Be graduating seniors at Cony or Messalonskee High Schools